Michael Heath-Caldwell M.Arch

 Wednesday 8 March 1882

-Rual Sanitation Authority
+Rural Sanitation Authority

 The Kent Green Water Pollution.
-AFter the minutes of the last meeting had been read, the Chairman inquired what Mr Hill, sanitary inspector had done in respect of the pollution of the brook at Kent Green.
+After the minutes of the last meeting had been read, the Chairman inquired what Mr Hill, sanitary inspector had done in respect of the pollution of the brook at Kent Green.

 Mr Hill said he had made application to Mr Whittaker to take the levels for him, but he had been too busy to do so at present.
 He had, however, promised to do it for him in a few days.